 Keywords: CO2, tax, fuel, diesel, gasoline, fuel, carbon, pollution, greenhouse effect

-The CO2 tax applicable to fuels is an incentive tax, the product of which will be redistributed to the population and the economy through health insurance funds.
+The CO2 tax applicable to fuels is an incentive tax, the proceeds of which will be redistributed to the population and the economy through health insurance funds.

-Companies whose competitiveness could be weakened by the CO2 tax may ask to be exempted if they formally commit to reducing their CO2 emissions.
-Thanks to this possibility of exemption, the effect of the redistribution of the tax from industry and crafts to services, which consume less energy, will be moderate, underlines the DETEC.
+Companies whose competitiveness could be weakened by the CO2 tax will be able to request exemption from it if they formally commit to reducing their CO2 emissions.
+Thanks to this possibility of exemption, the effect of the redistribution of the tax from industry and crafts to services, which consume less energy, will be moderate, underlines DETEC.

-In addition, according to the appreciation of the Federal Council, this tax has the advantage of exercising broader and longer-term incentives on prices, which will continue to appear after 2012 with a view to new reduction targets.
-The consequences for the economy could even be slightly positive, he adds, indicating that this tax will lower healthcare costs and that it will have positive effects on innovation and technological progress.
+In addition, according to the Federal Council's assessment, this tax has the advantage of exercising broader and longer-term incentives on prices, which will continue to appear after 2012 with a view to new reduction targets.
+The consequences for the economy could even be slightly positive, he adds, indicating that this tax will lower health costs and that it will have positive effects on innovation and technological progress.

-On the other hand, the Federal Council has chosen to test the efficiency of the "climate cent" on fuel and based on a voluntary basis.
-The CO2 law in Switzerland already provides that economic circles and companies can voluntarily take measures to reduce their CO2 emissions in order to avoid the introduction of a systematic tax.
-Thus, a climatic cent will be collected from the oil industry on each liter of fuel imported.
-The resulting income - 70 million Swiss francs - must be used in part to finance projects in third countries and thus acquire emission certificates.
-In Switzerland, it is above all a question of encouraging biofuels and taking measures in the field of fuels (buildings, infrastructures).
+On the other hand, the Federal Council has chosen to test the effectiveness of the "climate cent" on fuel and based on a voluntary basis.
+The CO2 law in Switzerland already provides that business circles and companies can take voluntary measures to reduce their CO2 emissions in order to avoid the introduction of a systematic tax.
+Thus, a climate cent will be collected from the oil industry on each liter of imported fuel.
+The resulting income - 70 million Swiss francs - must be used in part to finance projects in third countries and thus to acquire emission certificates.
+In Switzerland, it is above all a question of encouraging biofuels and of taking measures in the field of fuels (buildings, infrastructures).

-To implement this "climate penny", it is planned to create a foundation consisting of 10 to 20 people (the Petroleum Union, Economiesuisse, Swissmem, the Swiss Society of Landowners and the Swiss Road Federation), which would choose the projects to finance.
+To implement this "climate cent", it is planned to create a foundation made up of 10 to 20 people (the Petroleum Union, Economiesuisse, Swissmem, the Swiss Society of Landowners and the Swiss Road Federation), which would choose the projects. to finance.